semuconsulting/SEMU_SSD1331/README.md

 * drawFastHLine (draw horizontal line of specified width)
 * fillScreen (fill screen with specified color)

-The following hardware configuration functions are implemented:
+The following SSD1331 hardware functions are implemented:
 * setOrientation (8 permutations available - normal, 90, 180 and 270 rotation, each of which can also be mirrored)
 * setGrayScale (by passing decimal gamma value)
 * resetGrayScale (linear gray scale i.e. gamma = 1.0)
 * clearWindow
+* copyWindow (copy section of display to another location)
+* moveWindow ('move' section of display to another location - currently non-overlapping moves only)
-* dimWindow
+* dimWindow (dim section of display accordinging to current grayscale setting)
 * display on/off/rotate/invert ('negative')
 * display scrolling (horizontal and/or vertical, all or selected rows)

 ## To Do

-* Implement improved boundary checking on input coordinates.
-For now, display will normally just wrap-around based on current REMAP mode if coordinates exceed boundaries.
+* Implement improved orientation-specific boundary checking.
+For now, display will normally just wrap-around if coordinates exceed boundaries based on current SETREMAP mode.
-* Implement hardware copy and move commands which support overlapping moves.
+* Improve moveWindow to allow overlapping moves.
-* Some other specialised bitmap image handling utilities, possibly including support for 3D re-projection.
+* Various specialised bitmap image handling utilities

 ## Wiring Connections